JeffersonDing/espwol/README.md

 **However, this is not recommended if you do not have authentication set up, which is what is in place now.**

-What I do is I connect through my server that has `OVPN` setup with proper authentication and then I can send a post request to e.g.`192.168.0.100` just like I'm at home.
+What I do is I connect through my server that has `Open VPN` setup with proper authentication and then I can send a post request to e.g.`192.168.0.100` just like I'm at home.